Royal Monastery of San Lorenzo de El Escorial

 - Historische periode: 16th century

-- Omgeving: Church of San Bernabé (by Francisco de Mora), the Architecture Museum.
+- Omgeving: Church of El Escorial de Abajo (by Herrera), church of San Bernabé (by Francisco de Mora), the Architecture Museum.

 - Vanaf 01 Apr tot 30 Sep